kat-djc/aphis-inspection-citations-flags/README.md

 # APHIS Inspection Reports Flags
-This repository contains inspection reports published by the [US Department of Agriculture's Animal and Plant Health Inspection Service]([url](https://www.aphis.usda.gov/aphis/home/)), with added flags for phenomenons of public interest.
+This repository contains inspection reports published by the US Department of Agriculture's [Animal and Plant Health Inspection Service](https://www.aphis.usda.gov/aphis/home/) (APHIS), with added flags for phenomenons of public interest.
 It also contains the scripts for creating these flag columns.

 # Background
-The Data Liberation Project's [APHIS Inspection Report Scraper](https://github.com/data-liberation-project/aphis-inspection-reports) extracts data from all [publicly-available inspection reports](https://efile.aphis.usda.gov/PublicSearchTool/s/inspection-reports) published by the US Department of Agriculture's [Animal and Plant Health Inspection Service](https://www.aphis.usda.gov/aphis/home/) (APHIS).
+The Data Liberation Project's [APHIS Inspection Report Scraper](https://github.com/data-liberation-project/aphis-inspection-reports) extracts data from all [publicly-available inspection reports](https://efile.aphis.usda.gov/PublicSearchTool/s/inspection-reports) published by APHIS.

 Each [inspection's citation]([url](https://github.com/data-liberation-project/aphis-inspection-reports/blob/main/data/combined/inspections-citations.csv)) include a "narrative" column containing text written by APHIS inspectors.
 Flagging recurring themes in the citation narratives will aid better understanding of the APHIS inspections report data, and potentially lead to more in-depth investigations.